COMP1100-PAL/comp1100-pal.github.io/_posts/2019-09-12-Breaking-Down-Matrices.md

 ------

 ## Transpose
-We start with some maths.
+We start with some maths!
 A matrix is a list of lists, often represented as:

 ![Matrix](../img/PAL1100-Matrix.png)